Table of Contents

 That said, in the interest of pragmatism, to address TEP’s urgency arguments, the Underground Coalition proposed the “Halfway Solution.”
 The idea was that, if this was a genuine emergency, TEP could deliver its three times increase in power (46kV to 138kV) to the area by building the Vine substation and making only one of the connections—the one with less land use conflicts.
 This is what TEP did with its Kino substation and how the city has operated for a hundred years.
 The advantage is that it would minimize conflicts with local laws and deliver the new power while allowing TEP to fight whatever laws it wants to fight.
 TEP claims that these new transmission lines are far more reliable than the existing system and so even a new radial connection is an improvement over the status quo.

-See our good faith proposal here:
+See the good faith proposal here:

-TEP rejected the “Halfway Solution”, which raises serious doubts as to the seriousness of its urgency argument.
+TEP rejected the Halfway Solution, which raises doubts as to the seriousness of its urgency argument.

 The Tunnel Solution

 Another solution that we proposed to TEP was the installation of a tunnel.
 Las Vegas is currently having 68 miles of tunnels installed by The Boring Company.
-The Boring Company will install a 12ft diameter tunnel 30 feet underground for ~$10 million per mile, all-in at its own cost risk, including engineering costs.
+The Boring Company will install a 12ft diameter tunnel 30 feet underground for ~$10 million per mile, all-in at its own cost risk, inclusive of engineering costs.
 This allows for a project to be done more quickly and without any above ground disruption to traffic or public and private property.

 Therefore, a two mile tunnel would cost about $20 million.
 Because of the tunnel’s size and ventilation, TEP would not need as large of or as many cables, reducing its upfront costs.
 And, repair and maintenance would be much easier because of ease of access, resulting in operational cost savings.

 From a financial standpoint, TEP, or a third party owner, could lease the tunnel to other utilities or the University of Arizona and thereby share the cost among many users.
-This would bring the per-user cost down substantially, perhaps bringing it well below our $7.5 million per mile trenching cost estimate and closer to TEP’s above ground cost estimate of about $2.8 million per mile.
+This would bring the per-user cost down substantially, perhaps bringing it well below our $7.5 million per mile trenching cost estimate and closer to TEP’s recent above ground cost estimate of about $2.8 million per mile.

-We believe this a realistic solution that has many wins for both TEP and the community.
+We believe this is a realistic solution that has many wins for both TEP and the community.
 Unfortunately, it has been difficult to get TEP to entertain creative thinking when it is so vehemently opposed to any form of undergrounding.

 Relevant Documents from Underground Arizona